Henrik Zetterberg: Detroit Red Wings

+Early career (2002–2006)

 Zetterberg made his NHL debut against the San Jose Sharks on 10 October 2002, at the Joe Louis Arena.
 He played in 79 games his rookie season, scoring 22 goals and 22 assists for 44 points, leading all first-year players.
 Zetterberg finished the season as runner-up for the Calder Memorial Trophy as rookie of the year behind St. Louis Blues defenceman Barret Jackman.

 In his second season, Zetterberg nearly matched his rookie stats despite missing 21 games due to a broken leg suffered against the Vancouver Canucks early in the season on 5 November 2003.

 Due to the owners' lockout the next season, Zetterberg returned to Sweden to play for Timrå IK in 2004–05, leading the Elitserien in scoring with 50 points in 50 games.

 As the NHL resumed in 2005–06, Zetterberg emerged as an NHL star and was also named an alternate captain in the absence of team captain Steve Yzerman.
-He enjoyed his second best statistical season in 2005–06, tallying 39 goals and 85 points, second in team-scoring to Pavel Datsyuk in a lineup which included Zetterberg and teammates Tomas Holmström, Mikael Samuelsson, Nicklas Lidström, and Niklas Kronwall.
+He enjoyed his second best statistical season in 2005–06, playing in 77 contests and tallying 39 goals and 46 assists for 85 points, second in team-scoring to Pavel Datsyuk in a lineup which included Zetterberg and teammates Tomas Holmström, Mikael Samuelsson, Nicklas Lidström, and Niklas Kronwall.
 The combination was dubbed the "Swedish Five", a concept similar to the famed Russian Five of the Red Wings during the 1990s.
 All five players would also skate together at the 2006 Winter Olympics, helping Sweden to a gold medal.